 However, it should also be noted that Pit Bull is one of the strongest dog breeds that have a powerful physique.
 Being one of the strongest dog brees, it’s just a normal thing if the dog exhibits some level of aggression.
 Therefore, it’s your task as the owner to socialize and obedience train the dog to make sure he will grow up into a well-tempered dog.

 4. They Don’t Get Along with Other Dogs (or Cats) Well

 Notorious for generations as fighting dogs, this trait is keep passed by from generation to generation.
 It’s not uncommon even the most easy-going Pit Bull to get involved in a fighting with other dogs or cats.

 A well-socialized Pit Bull usually won’t start a fight but he won’t retreat when other dogs are targetting him.
-I would always recommend carrying break stick whenever you go outside with your dog to help you break up any dogfights that occur.
+I would always recommend carrying No products found. whenever you go outside with your dog to help you break up any dogfights that occur.

 5. Pit Bulls are not a Guard Dog

 “Pit Bulls are a terrible guard dog!”.
 I will repeat that sentence again, “Pit Bulls are a terrible guard dog!”.
 Contrary to their aggression toward other animals, Pit Bulls are actually fond of people unless they feel threatened or they were poorly socialized.
 Being said, they are more likely to lick an intruder than attack them.
 And it’s pointless to train this dog for weeks to become a guard dog, the training doesn’t help at all!
 If you need a guard dog, it would be better to get other breeds such as German Shepherd.